tiagocesar/geolocation/README.md

 - The GRPC server should run over HTTPS;
 - Service orchestration isn't really ideal to be run from a compose file to real-world scenarios; deployment scripts aren't defined;
-- The services don't implement authentication.
+- The services don't implement authentication;
+- No linters are in place;
+- No CI/CD pipeline is defined.